kollenl/training-r-intro/2-Functions-and-Importing-Data/readme.md

 ## [1] 12.2
 ```

 As you would expect, R has many built-in math functions.
-Below
-are a series of examples.
+Below are a few examples.

 ```r